babel/website/docs/core.md

     to false so that later calls to Babel will not make a second attempt to load config files.
 * `hasFilesystemConfig(): boolean` - Check if the resolved config loaded any settings from the filesystem.
+* `fileHandling` - This is set to `"transpile"`, `"ignored"`, or `"unsupported"` to indicate to the caller what to do with this file.
+* `files` - A `Set` of file paths that were read to build the resulting config, including project wide config files, local config files, extended config files, ignore files, etc. Useful for implementing watch mode or cache invalidation.

 [`ConfigItem`](#configitem-type) instances expose properties to introspect the values, but each item should be treated as immutable.
 If changes are desired, the item should be